Lancia Ypsilon: Special edition

 The Ypsilon was produced in two body colours version (called B-colore), which recalls Lancia tradition.
-The best-selling Ypsilons were the Passion, the Momo Design and Sport Momo Design characterized by the double body-colour, distinct from the top (roof, side mirrors and rear hatch) and the rest of the fairing, as well as some mostly sporty details (alloy wheels, interior).
+The best-selling Ypsilons were the Passion, the Momo Design and Sport Momo Design characterized by the double body-colour, distinguished between the top (side mirrors, roof and rear hatch) and the rest of the fairing, as well as some sporty details (alloy wheels, interior).
 It derives directly from a concept called Ypsilon Sport, presented at the Geneva Motor Show in 2005 and developed in collaboration with Zagato Design Centre.
-It differs from the parent version of the engine, 1.4 Fire 95 PS and 1.3 Multijet 75, 90 and 105 horsepower, the four-disc braking system with lowered suspension, tires and its "sporty" design features.
+It differs from the concept version by its 1.4 Fire 95 PS gasoline and 1.3 Multijet diesel engines with 75, 90 and 105 PS, four-disc braking system with lowered suspension, tires and some "sporty" design features such as burnished and diamond wheels of Sport design, burnished chrome trim, and leather and Alcantara interiors by Momo Design.

-In May 2008, as in 2006, the limited edition makeover ModaMilano returned with colour changes (TOP Borromini Grey colour), Bi-colour multi-spoke wheels, chrome trim and dashboard instrumentation cupolotto covered with skin.
+In May 2008, as in 2006, the limited edition makeover ModaMilano returned with colour changes (TOP color Borromini Grey), bi-colour multi-spoke wheels, chrome trim and leather-covered dashboard instrument dome.

-Since 2009, the Ypsilon Versus was a limited edition of just 1,000, designed by Versace, with Bronzino Bronze body and interior.
-The Paris 2009 concept car was presented as Ypsilon Elle carried out in collaboration with the women's magazine.
+Since 2009, the Ypsilon Versus was a limited edition of just 1,000, designed by Versace, with Bronzino Bronze bodywork, dedicated interior and greenhouse, and 16-inch Sport darkened wheels.
+The Paris 2009 concept car was presented as Ypsilon Elle, carried out in collaboration with the women's magazine.
 Elle was characterized by special pink bodywork and interior trim.
-Also in 2009, the Ypsilon E-Collection arrived, characterized by low environmental impact engines with reduced carbon dioxide emissions dioxide and B-body colour.
+Also in 2009, the Ypsilon E-Collection arrived, characterized by low environmental impact engines with reduced carbon dioxide emissions dioxide and B-colore body paint.